 I’m not the most patient person, I’m a bit bish bash bosh however there are certain things I will take my sweet time over and making curd is one of those things.
 Unfortunately, I was a bit short of passionfruits on the weekend so resulting in making the classic lemon curd.
 There tend to be multiple ways of cooking the mixture; in a bain maire on the stove, over direct heat or thickened with cornflour.
 I prefer the direct heat method as I’m a bit slapdash with the starch and find the bain Marie is more time-consuming.
 Direct heat is riskier to turn to sweeten lemon scrambled eggs but for me, I’ve always had the best results from this method.
 I also doubled Nigella’s quantities as one jar is never enough!

 |Getting there slowly but surely…|

-- 6 free range eggs (the passionfruit recipe uses 2 whole eggs and 2 egg yolks)
+- 6 Large Free-Range Eggs (the passionfruit recipe uses 2 whole eggs and 2 egg yolks)

 - In the bowl, sugar and eggs and stir until the sugar starts to dissolve.